Tunnel-Labs/errok/README.md

 # errok

-> This project is a modification of @supermacro's amazing [neverthrow](https://github.com/Tunnel-Labs/errok) library
+> This project is a modification of @supermacro's amazing [neverthrow](https://github.com/Tunnel-Labs/errok) library.

 ## Description